mckeowr1/sm_RNA_seq/multi_mappings/README.md

 `plot_multimappers.R`
 This scripts takes the ROI binned beds with thier other reads locations and plots them as a matrix.

+# Process Multimapping SAM
+This section describes how to create a database from a multimapped BAM file.
+This is a relatively simple process however, its computationally intensive so at the moment these steps have to be performed on Quest or another compute cluster.
+All scripts for this section are found in the `process_multimapping` directory.

+1) The first step is to convert your BAM file to a BED file using the bedtools function `bamtobed` and then to sort the file using the bedtools function `sort` which sorts by chromosome and start position.
+The file `process_multimapping.sh` contains a slurm script to perform these two steps on Quest.

+2) Next you want to build a read key from the bed file.
+This is just a TSV that contains the line number for each read in the bed file.
+This is built using the `build_bed_index.R` script.
+To use the script update the path to your bed file.
+Then call the `build_bed_index()` function.
+This should generate a large index file for your beds.

+3) The final step is to create search beds to optimize the search for reads in later steps.
+This is done by using the UNIX command `split`.
+It is crucial to note the number you use for the lines parameter since this is will affect the `find_reads.R` script later on. `split_bed.sh` is a slurm script to split your bed file into 100000000 files.

 # Workflow
 1) Clone the github repo